Free Walking Tour in Oslo

 ...and more!

-We won’t dive into all the rules, but there are a few key details on their website, so make sure to check it out before you go.
+We won’t dive into all the rules, but there are a few key guidelines available on their website.
+Be sure to review them before you go.
 To book your spot, just click below to visit their site or check their Instagram for the latest updates.
-Oh, and it’s worth mentioning - tipping at the end of the tour is highly appreciated!

 Now, the important question is: Have you taken the tour yet?
 How was it?
 Drop a comment below and spill the tea.
 We’d love to hear all about your experience!